jsaintfleur/CryptoClustering/README.md

 ## Insights

 ### Optimal Clusters
-- **Original Data**: Best k = 2.
+- **Original Data**: Best \( k = 4 \).
+Clusters reflect short-term and long-term price changes, with well-defined separations between groups.
-- **PCA Data**: Best k = 3.
+- **PCA Data**: Best \( k = 3 \).
+Clusters emphasize broader trends, reducing noise and focusing on meaningful patterns derived from the principal components.

 ### Cluster Characteristics
+- **Original Clusters**: Highlight variations across short-term (e.g., 24-hour, 7-day changes) and long-term trends.
+Cryptocurrencies with high short-term volatility form distinct clusters.
-- **PCA Clusters**: Reveal more nuanced groupings, highlighting the significance of long-term and mid-term price changes.
+- **PCA Clusters**: Capture nuanced groupings by combining the influence of long-term and mid-term price metrics, offering a more holistic view of market behavior.

 ### Feature Influence
-- **PC1**: Positively influenced by 1-year price changes and negatively by 24-hour changes.
+- **PC1**: Strongly influenced by long-term metrics like 1-year and 200-day price changes (positive), while 24-hour changes negatively affect it.
-- **PC2**: Driven by mid-term metrics (e.g., 30-day, 14-day changes).
+- **PC2**: Dominated by mid-term metrics such as 30-day and 14-day price changes, highlighting intermediate trends.
-- **PC3**: Dominated by weekly changes.
+- **PC3**: Short-term volatility is the main driver, with the 7-day price change being the strongest positive contributor and the 60-day change contributing negatively.

 ---

 ## Future Opportunities

 ### Dynamic Data Integration
-- Incorporate real-time cryptocurrency data for continuous clustering updates.
+- Incorporate live cryptocurrency data streams to enable real-time cluster updates and analysis.

 ### Expanded Feature Set
-- Include additional metrics like trading volume, market capitalization, and social sentiment analysis.
+- Integrate additional metrics such as:
+  - **Market Sentiment**: Analyze social media and news to gauge investor sentiment.
+  - **Trading Volume**: Understand liquidity trends within clusters.
+  - **Market Cap**: Group cryptocurrencies by relative size and influence.

 ### Predictive Modeling
+- Utilize cluster insights to develop predictive models for:
-- Combine clustering insights with time series forecasting for predicting future price movements.
+  - Future price movements.
+  - Volatility patterns within specific clusters.

 ### Interactive Dashboards
-- Develop user-friendly dashboards to visualize clustering results and trends dynamically.
+- Build dynamic, user-friendly dashboards that allow users to:
+  - Visualize cluster compositions and trends.
+  - Explore feature contributions to each cluster.
+  - Monitor changes in real-time as new data is integrated.

 ---